This post was provided to Pet Guardian Angels of America by Noah Rue

 Making Shelter Upgrades

 Your dog’s shelter, dog house, crate, or area can be made even more practical and comfortable with some upgrades.
-A nice area for dogs may help your property value rise, and installing something like solar panels on the structure may even offer tax breaks for you.
+If you are searching for commercial moving services in California visit https://www.gorillamovers.com/ site for more details.
 Don’t be afraid to spring for some upgrades like a nice coat of paint (only on the outside) or a small pool to keep your pups cool.
 You can buy a lot of items for your dog’s area for happiness, comfort, and enrichment.
 Memory foam beds, challenging toys to keep them busy, and a sound machine can help them to stay calm and relaxed.

 There are a lot of different ways to make a shelter for your dog, but all of them should include comfort, enrichment, and safety.
 Your dog’s shelter should be their own safe space filled with all the things they love.
 Whether your shelter is outside, indoors, a crate, or just a bed, make it theirs so that they know it’s a place where they can escape to in order to relax.
 Everyone